syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Create-Word-document-in-ASP-NET.md

 Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in ASP.NET Web Forms**.

-N> This ASP.NET Web Form platform is Deprecated, you can use the same product from ASP.NET Core platform.
-For more information on migrating the .NET Word Library from .NET Framework to .NET Core, refer [here](https://help.syncfusion.com/document-processing/word/word-library/net/faqs/migrate-from-net-framework-to-net-core).
+N> This ASP.NET Web Form platform is deprecated, you can use the same product from ASP.NET Core platform.
+For more information on migrating the .NET Word library from .NET Framework to .NET Core, refer [here](https://help.syncfusion.com/document-processing/word/word-library/net/faqs/migrate-from-net-framework-to-net-core).

 ## Steps to create Word document programmatically: